 An engine that stops all of a sudden will cause you to lose control of your vehicle to some degree, especially if you’re driving fast.
 You also won’t hear it running anymore.
 This can happen with old and new cars as well.

-Top 6 Causes When a Car Stops While Driving
+Top 6 Causes When a Car Turns Off While Driving

 There are all sorts of reasons as to why a car engine would stop suddenly while you’re driving.
 To figure out what your specific cause was, below are six of the most probable causes which you can examine and see if they match your vehicle’s current situation.